 Vicotee nodes have four states, referred to as operational modes.
 Boot-up, configuration, active, and shutdown.
 Devices spend the majority of their life time in active state where they sample and transmit sensor data to a specified end-point maintaining extremely low quiescent current in-between measurements allowing the device to operate for years without the need to change batteries.

-Vicotee nodes enter boot-up mode once batteries are inserted and the button is pushed and held for at least a second.
+Vicotee nodes enter boot-up mode once batteries are inserted and the magnet is near magnet switch and held for at least a second.
 The device will signal that it has booted up by turning on the green LED for one second.
 Following this the LED will switch from the green to red light for four seconds during which it is possible to manually enter configuration mode.
 If configuration mode is not entered the device will automatically transition to active mode.
 Note that the device will also enter configuration mode if no valid settings are found on the device or if the device receives a command to enter configuration mode from the end-point while being in active mode.